Apple Silicon-Compatible macOS Virtualization Types Available Through MacStadium

 - Have APIs for automation, a CLI for command-line VM management, and web-based user interfaces

-- Can integrate with a custom in-house CI/CD platform via API or connect via plugins to popular CI/CD tools such as GitHub and Jenkins
+- Can integrate with a custom in-house CI/CD platform via an API or connect via plugins to popular CI/CD tools such as GitHub Actions and Jenkins

-- Can leverage network-attached storage for expanded space to store images and artifacts
+- Can leverage network-attached storage for expanded space to store images and build artifacts

 - Allow virtual machines direct access to the GPU